I love you, I hate you, you've never wanna know what I've been through

 "She Likes (Bittersweet Love)" by Forever The Sickest Kids is about one of these.
 'She likes, she likes, she likes to fight and make up/ She likes, she likes, she likes to be alone/ She likes, she likes the heartache of a breakup/ She likes, she likes to be my bittersweet love.'

 P!nk has done this not once but twice.
 The first time was with "Leave Me Alone (I'm Lonely)", in which she can't decide whether she wants the guy around or not—Can't Live With Him, Can't Live Without Him.
 Not exactly sure what type of Tsundere this is, but it's something.
-Then in her newest single, "Please Don't Leave Me", she plays a definite type A. I'm pretty sure that this is the only love song to ever refer to the beloved as "my perfect little punching bag".
+Then in her newest single, "Please Don't Leave Me", she plays a definite Harsh type.
+I'm pretty sure that this is the only love song to ever refer to the beloved as "my perfect little punching bag".

 The music video for "Please Don't Leave Me", on the other hand, depicts a Yandere trying to make her ex stay in her home through various violent means.